When was the last time you sacrificed an animal? We see animal sacrifices in the Bible, so when did you last kill a lamb, or a goat, or a cow?

-We also have to sacrifice time.
-Just to be here on the Sabbath, to keep the Sabbath, the Holy Days, the Feasts of God, requires spending time doing something that most people would not want to do.
-And to go somewhere and spend a few hours with people in a location like this, for services.
+We also have to sacrifice time, such as keeping the Sabbath, the Holy Days, the Feasts of God.
+This requires spending time doing something that most people would not want to do.
+And to go somewhere and spend a few hours with people for services.
 Some people in the world could not make that sacrifice and give up going to see their favourite football team play on a Saturday afternoon.

 We also have to give up our pride.
 For some people it’s a great sacrifice to give up their own ideas and admit they were wrong on many things.
 We have to sacrifice our own ideas and accept the teachings of the Bible, to realise that our beliefs should be based on the Bible and not on generally-held beliefs, like keeping Sunday or going to Heaven.

-So we shall soon keep the Passover again.
-It recalls the sacrifices made by ancient Israel which allowed them to walk free from Egyptian slavery.
+When we keep the Passover, it recalls the sacrifices made by ancient Israel which allowed them to walk free from Egyptian slavery.
 When Christ kept it before He died, He instituted a special service involving footwashing, and taking bread and wine.

 It is a sacrifice for us to have to wash someone else’s feet.
 Christ showed us the example when He washed the feet of the disciples and then told them to do the same thing to each other.
 It was an act of humility and making the sacrifice of being of service to our brethren.

 We do the footwashing once a year, but acts of service and humility should continue all year long as part of the sacrifices we make in life to follow God.

 And of course, during the Days of Unleavened Bread, we make a sacrifice of not eating leaven, no normal bread, nothing that has raising agents in, nothing with yeast in.
 For some people that is a big sacrifice, to go without their normal daily leavened bread.